Skip to content

 Sarah Livingston as the Lord’s “Lady Stirling”

-William Alexander was courting someone from a very connected aristocratic family, the Livingstons, Lords and the like that would later go on to sign the Declaration of Independence and become the first post war governor of New Jersey.
+William Alexander was courting someone from a very connected aristocratic family, the Livingstons, Lords, and the like who would later go on to sign the Declaration of Independence and become the first post-war governor of New Jersey.

 The Lord and Lady Stirling.
 William and Sarah Livingston Alexander.
 Sara’s brother would later become New Jersey’s first non-royal Governor William Livingston.